Hi there! You can call me Em (they/them).

 -

 I approach therapy through a lens of anti-oppression, cultural humility, and a person-in-environment perspective.
-I hold awareness of the ways systemic harm (including racism, homophobia, transphobia, ableism, fatphobia, and capitalism) shape both personal and collective mental health.
-In our work together, I aim to create a collaborative space that honors your lived experience and supports you in reconnecting with your own power, agency, and inner wisdom.
+I hold awareness of the ways systemic harm (including racism, homophobia, transphobia, ableism, fatphobia, and capitalism) shapes both personal and collective mental health.
+In our work together, I aim to create a space that honors your lived experience and supports you in reconnecting with your own power, agency, and inner wisdom.

 Modalities & Influences: